ebenkara15/RecruitBase/README.md

 # RecruitBase

 A Django template app for managing recruitment platform.

-Work in progress - More description to come
+**Work in progress - More description to come**

+This project is mainly inspired from [this tutorial](https://www.youtube.com/watch?v=xv_bwpA_aEA&list=PL-51WBLyFTg2vW-_6XBoUpE7vpmoR3ztO) from https://github.com/divanov11

 ## How to use it